 Or you can listen to the podcast version.

 I also have created this flow chart picture of the process the papers go through.
-And a resource to help you create paper routines within your own classroom!
+And a free resource to help you create paper routines within your own classroom!

 How to Organize Teacher Papers

 I would also advise you to have routines and homes for all of “your” papers.
 This way you keep from the stack of papers getting piled hire on your table!

 I used them to store my lesson plan materials for each day of the week as well as each subject of the day.

 You will also want to have a spot to put papers from the office and notes from home.
 I liked to have a file for each student and drop the note in their file to keep tabs of till the end of the year.

 A “deal with later” bin is a good idea as well.
 That way when you get something you don’t know what to do with, you can drop it in there and deal with it later!